 You may want to take photographs before anything is moved, both of the general area and specific items.
 Later careful study of these may reveal conditions or observations missed previously.
 Sketches of the occurrence scene based on measurements taken may also help in subsequent analysis and will clarify any written reports.

+measurements taken may also help in subsequent analysis and will clarify any written reports.
 Broken equipment, debris, and samples of materials involved may be removed for further analysis by appropriate experts.
 Even if photographs are taken, written notes about the location of these items at the occurrence scene should be prepared.